nmertaydin/transactional-outbox-in-action/README.md

 This will update an existing person.

-Observe the message Python consumer consumes from Kafka.
+Observe the message Python consumer consumes from Kafka, it will print the detected changes on the terminal.